MarkRobertson67/fullstack-takehome-challenge-backend/README.md

 ## Brief project description.

 The backend part of this project involves building a Raffle App REST API using Node.js and Express.
 This API will support various endpoints to manage raffles, participants, and winners.
-The API will interact with a PostgreSQL database to store and retrieve data in JSON format.
+The API will interact with a PostgreSQL database hosted on ElephantSQL, to store and retrieve data in JSON format.
 Key functionalities include creating raffles, listing all raffles, adding participants to raffles, and picking random winners for raffles based on specified conditions.

 The API will adhere to RESTful principles, accepting and returning JSON payloads for all operations.
 It will implement robust validation and error handling practices, following best practices for API design and security.
 Each endpoint will have specific requirements, such as providing a secret token for certain operations to ensure security and integrity.